 SERVPRO - Always Wearing Green During St. Patrick’s Day

 Every 17th of March, millions of Americans celebrate St. Patrick’s day.
 And every 17th of March, thousands forget the annual rule: wear green or get pinched!
-Luckily for us, we are always wearing green, whether it’s when we’re cleaning carpets or restoring a fire-ravaged home.
+Luckily for us, we are always wearing green, whether it is when we are cleaning your carpets or getting rid of mold.
 Green is found on our air movers and dehumidifiers that work together to effectively remove moisture.
-Green is found on our vehicles that are always packed and ready to go to any disaster, 24/7.
-Green is even on the attire of our highly-trained technicians, who are quick to make any disaster “Like it never even happened.”
+Green is also found on our vehicles that are always packed and ready to go to any disaster, 24/7.
+Even our highly-trained technicians are always wearing green and are quick to make any disaster “Like it never even happened.”

 This St. Patrick’s Day season, choose your local SERVPRO of Monroe, Randolph & Washington Counties for any of your fire, water, storm, or mold restoration.
 Contact the experts 24/7 at (618) 464-0300.